Boating to Waterfront Restaurants in Orlando

 1. Swamp House Riverfront Grill 488 W. Highbanks Road, Debary, FL 32713 https://www.swamphousegrill.com/ One of my personal favorites.
 This fun restaurant is about 40 minutes boating north from Lake Monroe Park up the St. Johns River.
 With all the lakes in Central Florida, it is nice to actually navigate up and down a river as a change of pace.
 They have approximately 12 boat slips for “boat up” customers and on busy days even have an attendant to help you dock.
 With a very “old Florida” feel, you can expect cold beer, live music, and great food (including gator tail!).
 Travel another 45 minutes through manatee zones and you will reach Blue Springs State Park.
 A great place to see the manatees in the winter months. https://www.floridastateparks.org/parks-and-trails/blue-spring-state-park

-1. Gators Riverside Grille 4255 Peninsula Point, Sanford, FL 32771 https://gatorsriversidegrille.com/ Just south of Lake Monroe before you reach Lake Jesup you can find this ‘dive bar” with awesome live music and a fun atmosphere.
+1. Gators Riverside Grille 4255 Peninsula Point, Sanford, FL 32771 (Currently closed and awaiting a new concept as of 2/17/26) Just south of Lake Monroe before you reach Lake Jesup you can find this ‘dive bar” with awesome live music and a fun atmosphere.
 Boat parking is limited to 2 spots on a small dock and 2 small beach areas.
 For a second boat ramp option that is closer, Monroe Harbor Marina is closer to this restaurant and has plenty of parking for your truck and trailer.
+UPDATE: this bar closed in 2025 but we are waiting to here what is coming to replace it.

-1. Oasis on the River at Boat Tree Marina 4370 Carraway Pl.
-Sanford, FL 32771 https://oasissanford.com/ Reopening after renovations in February of 2023.
+1. Cabana Live at Boat Tree Marina 4370 Carraway Pl.
+Sanford, FL 32771 Cabana Live on Facebook Reopening after renovations in February of 2023.
 Located a few minutes from Lake Monroe Park boat ramp, this bar/restaurant uniquely has a pool by the outside bars for kids and adults to enjoy.
 They have good food as well as live music and DJ’s on the weekends.

-Many people find themselves wondering what to expect when they decide to take the plunge into boat ownership.
+Should I buy a boat?
+Many people find themselves pondering this exact question before they decide to take the plunge into boat ownership.
 Initially, the financial impact can vary greatly depending on if you decide to purchase a brand-new boat or a (potentially) less expensive used boat.
 With either option, the undoubted truth is that your cost of that boat has just begun after you write the first check.

 Before handing over a suitcase of cash for your dream boat there are a few things to consider.
 First, will you be trailering your boat?
 If the answer is yes, you should know beforehand if your current vehicle can tow the size boat you plan to purchase.
 If you happen to own a Toyota Camry for instance, you first need to purchase a new SUV or pickup truck.
 Once you are set up with an adequate vehicle, you can worry about learning how to drive around town and at boat ramps with a trailer after you buy the boat.
 Secondly, where will you be storing your boat?
 On the trailer at your house?
 In the water at a marina or at a dry storage facility?
 Consider all these factors in advance in hopes of avoiding any budget issues or simply upsetting your neighbors when you stage a boat in the front yard.